 Two years ago we parted ways.
 After securing the rental, Denise dropped me off at the gas station where I planned - and eventually did catch a bus.
 I was somewhere between Boise and Salt Lake June 6, 2015 when my brother called to let me know of my Uncle's passing.

 Facebook memories have provided memories of the trip and of Uncle Ross's passing.
 My daughter-in-law Jeanie passed away exactly two years later.
 She is the third child of her mom and dad to pass away within the last eight years.
-Her brother and sister had each been 32 when they passed.
-Jeanie would have been 34.
+All three children were each been 32 of age when they passed.
 All three children died in June.

 After the funeral, Jeanie's mom had invited everyone to their house for "refreshments" - it was more like a potluck meal.
 Jeanie's dad announced that Jeanie's mom might have to leave as her father is in the hospital with cancer and was taking a turn for the worst (although leaving your mortal body is sometimes really not the worst - though that is often how it's expressed) but she was still there when it came time for us to leave.